The PAYPA Board

 • Kerryn Palmer

 Kerryn is a Wellington-based freelance director, producer and teacher of drama.
 She has a PhD in devising theatre for and with young audiences.
-Since 2015 she has taught regularly in Victoria University’s theatre programme and teaches short courses in devising and directing at Toi Whakaari: New Zealand Drama School.
+Since 2015 she has taught regularly in Te Whare Ngangahau- Theatre & Performance Studies at Te Herenga Waka(Victoria University.)
 She is the coordinator for the MFA (Creative Practice) in Theatre at Victoria University and producer of the annual Six Degrees Festival.

 Read More